I am a writer of novels, short stories, flash and micro fiction, and the occasional Haiku.

 In 2019 I started taking my writing seriously and entered a few competitions.
 I had some early success, including being shortlisted in the H.G.
 Wells Short Story competition.
 Seeing my story published in the ‘TIME’ Volume was a massive boost to my confidence and belief in myself as a writer.

-Since then I’ve had short stories and flash fiction published in a number of print anthologies as well as online publication with Wensum Literary Magazine, Paragraph Planet, 101 Words and 50 word stories.
+Since then I’ve had short stories and flash fiction published in a number of print anthologies as well as online publication with Wensum Literary Magazine, Cranked Anvil, Paragraph Planet, 101 Words, 50 word stories, and have featured in National Flash Flood Day.